DallanQ/lotr_journeys_in_middle_earth/QA.md

 [thrice-forged-steel](https://boardgamegeek.com/thread/2637157/thrice-forged-steel)

-> The skill in references reads, “You can strike with this skill when another hero in your space attacks.
-Strike 2 (When you attack, discard to add 2 hits.)”
-> The way I read it is, if your character who has this card prepared is in a space with an ally and that ally attacks an enemy in the same space, you can strike to that ally’s attack and add 2 hits.
-Then the card is discarded.
-> Or, you can use it on your own attack to strike and add two hits and discard the card.
-Is the interpretation correct and are there any other ways to use the ability?
+> The skill reads: "You can strike with this skill when another hero in your space attacks.
+Strike 2 (When you attack, discard to add 2 hits.)"
+My understanding is that you can use it to add 2 hits to an ally’s attack in the same space or to your own attack, discarding the card afterward.
+Is this correct, or are there other ways to use the ability?

 Yes, the interpretation is correct. if it added another attack it would use the word "attack."
 It only lets you add 2 hits to an ally's attack already in progress.
 It has no other use.
 The enemy's placement is also irrelevant, so long as the ally attacking is in your space.